ultralytics/ultralytics/docs/en/tasks/segment.md

 These steps will provide you with validation metrics like [Mean Average Precision](https://www.ultralytics.com/glossary/mean-average-precision-map) (mAP), crucial for assessing model performance.

-### How can I export a YOLOv8 segmentation model to ONNX format?
+### How can I export a YOLO segmentation model to ONNX format?

-Exporting a YOLOv8 segmentation model to ONNX format is simple and can be done using Python or CLI commands:
+Exporting a YOLO segmentation model to ONNX format is simple and can be done using Python or CLI commands:

 !!! example